Hodge-GUE correspondence and the discrete KdV equation

-as well as the initial condition \beq e^{u(x,{\bf 0})}= x. \eeq \end{lem} It should be noted that solution to \eqref{dkdv} and \eqref{inilogx} exists and is unique in $\e^2 \mathcal{B}^{\rm even}.$ Moreover, one can easily get an analogue of the definition of tau function of the Volterra hierarchy from \cite{DY1} such that $Z_{ \rm even}$ is a particular tau function.
-The tau function $\tau$ of any solution to the Volterra hierarchy is uniquely determined up to a linear function of ${\bf s}$ and $x$.
-This linear function can further be fixed by the so-called string equation (see below) up to a linear function in $x$.
-We omit the details because these are just specializations of the results of \cite{DY1} to the even couplings.
+It should be noted that solution to the equation~\eqref{dkdv} with initial condition~\eqref{inilogx} exists and is unique in~$\e^2 \mathcal{B}^{\rm even}$.
+Moreover, one can easily get an analogue of the definition of tau function of the discrete KdV hierarchy from~\cite{DY1} such that $Z_{ \rm even}$ is a particular tau function.
+The tau function of any solution to the discrete KdV hierarchy is uniquely determined up to a linear function of~${\bf s}$ and~$x$.
+This linear function can further be fixed by the so-called string equation (see below) up to a linear function in~$x$.
+We omit the details because these are just specializations of the results of~\cite{DY1} to the even couplings.